AdityaSavara/MSRESOLVE/UnitTests/TuningCorrector/README.txt

 70	(E) 2-Butenal (Crotonaldehyde
 31	Crotyl Alcohol

+In test_7.py, only the ExternalTuningCorrection feature is used.
+In test_7.py, the tuningCorrectionIntensity feature is used by

+***
 In many real applications of this feature, what is desired is to predict from an external reference what the fragmentation pattern would be on one's own spectrometer.
 In that situation, the "ReferenceCollected.csv" is the desired pattern one and the "ReferenceLiterature.csv" is the existing pattern to be adjusted.
 These names may become further adjusted to "PatternToMatch" and "PatternToAdjust" or something like that.